narengan/cis/managing-for-reliability.md

 # Managing your CIS deployment for optimal reliability

-To achieve optimal reliability for your IBM Cloud CIS deployment, you can use our Page Rules to be sure that your web content wil be delivered to your customers, even if your origin server or the cache has a problem.
+To achieve optimal reliability for your IBM Cloud CIS deployment, use our Page Rules to be sure that your web content wil be delivered to your customers, even if your origin server or the cache has a problem.

-Here are the best Page Rule settings to give your site maximum reliability:
+Here are some recommended Page Rule settings to give your site maximum reliability:

  * Always Online
  * Origin Cache Control